jokob-sk/NetAlertX/docs/NOTIFICATIONS.md

 > It's recommended to use the same schedule interval for all plugins responsible for scanning devices, otherwise false positives might be reported if different devices are discovered by different plugins.
 Check the **Settings** > **Enabled settings** section for a warning:
 > ![Schedules out-of-sync](/docs/img/NOTIFICATIONS/Schedules_out-of-sync.png)

 ## Device settings 💻

 ![Device notification settings](/docs/img/NOTIFICATIONS/Device-notification-settings.png)

 There are 4 settings on the device for influencing notifications.
 You can:

-1. **Scan device** - Completely disable the scanning of the device
+1. **Scan Device** - Completely disable the scanning of the device.
-2. **Alert all events** - Enables extensive alerts of connections, disconnections, IP changes (noisy, usually not recommended)
+2. **Alert Events** - Enables alerts of connections, disconnections, IP changes.
-3. **Alert down** - Alerts when a device goes down.
-This setting overrides disabled Alert All Events, so you will get a notification of a device going down even if you don't have **Alert All Events** ticked.
+3. **Alert Down** - Alerts when a device goes down.
+This setting overrides a disabled **Alert Events** setting, so you will get a notification of a device going down even if you don't have **Alert Events** ticked.
 4. **Skip repeated notifications**, if for example you know there is a temporary issue and want to pause the same notification for this device for a given time.

 ## Plugin settings 🔌